roots/trellis-deploy-action/README.md

 -----END OPENSSH PRIVATE KEY-----
 ```

+Note: using `trellis key generate` will set this secret value automatically.

 ## `ssh-known-hosts`
 **Required** Known hosts for SSH.
 Use a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for this value (example in usage
 above).